 The lead single from of Evans' 2017 album Words, "Marquee Sign" features her daughter Olivia on background vocals.
 Olivia, who was 14 years old at the time, even accompanied Mom for a TV performance of the song.

 "My middle daughter is a phenomenal singer, just incredible," Evans told The Boot in 2016.
 "Maybe I’ll produce a record on her."

 At 2018's Academy of Country Music Awards, McEntire stunned the crowd by donning the infamous red dress she wore while performing "Does He Love You" at the CMA Awards show back in 1993 ... and then, her daughter-in-law Clarkson joined her onstage for an update of the iconic duet.
+It's a performance the two had given before (minus the iconic wardrobe), as fans can see from this Crossroads performance.
 It's crazy to think these two vocal powerhouses are in the same family!

 In 2016, Scott and her family -- father Lang Scott, mother Davis and sister Rylee teamed up for an award-winning gospel album, Love Remains.
 On that project is "The River," a track that features Scott and Davis singing lead vocals and harmonizing with a whole chorus of inspiring women: Ricky Skaggs produced the record, and his wife Sharon White and her sister Cheryl White, both of bluegrass group the Whites, are featured on the song as well.